-We should also approach statistics with a healthy degree of respect and humility.
-As we slide more and more into the depths of applied mathematics, we will realize how easy it is to find meaning where none exists (technically called a “type I error”).
+You should always approach statistics with a healthy degree of respect and humility.
+As you slide more and more into the depths of applied mathematics, you’ll realize how easy it is to find meaning where none exists (technically called a type I error).
 But what is more important to understand here is that this error can occur with or without data.
-Even if we don’t fill a single cell in an Excel spreadsheet, we can make this mistake.
+Even before you fill a single cell in an Excel spreadsheet, you can make this mistake.
 The best tools in the toolbox are designed to limit the chance of these types of errors, but statistics alone is not enough.
-We need the combination of experience and data to decrease the chance of being misled.
-Errors can and will occur even with this combination, but we can reduce the frequency of these errors by applying the rigor and methods within statistics, to place ourselves in a much better position to learn from the mistakes when they do occur.
+You need the combination of experience and data to decrease the chance of being misled.
+Errors can and will occur even with this combination, but you can reduce the frequency of these errors by applying the rigor and methods within statistics.
+Such rigor will place you in a much better position to learn from mistakes when they do occur.

-Having now built up the application of statistics on a pedestal, we should point out that much can be learned from data without advanced statistical techniques.
-We briefly mentioned “descriptive visualization” above.
-Take some time to look around at many of visualizations out there, they are generally not built from statistical models, but are just describing some set of data and showing the relationships therein.
-Snow’s map of the areas around the water pump on Broad Street in Figure 1.1 did not involve logistic regression or machine learning, it was just a visual description of the relationship between address and deaths.
-There is no doubt that we can improve our ability to secure our information assets with simple statistical methods and descriptive visualizations.
-All it takes is the patience to ask a question, gather the evidence, make sense of it and communicate it to others.
+Having built up the application of statistics on a pedestal, we should point out that you can learn a lot from data without advanced statistical techniques.
+Recall the “descriptive visualization” mentioned previously.
+Take some time to look around at many of visualizations out there; they are generally not built from statistical models, but describe some set of data and show the relationships therein.
+Snow’s map of the areas around the water pump on Broad Street in Figure 1-1 did not involve logistic regression or machine learning; this map was just a visual description of the relationship between address and deaths.
+There is no doubt that you can improve your ability to secure your information assets with simple statistical methods and descriptive visualizations.
+All it takes is the patience to ask a question, gather the evidence, make sense of it, and communicate it to others.

 Visualization (a.k.a.
 Communication)

-The final skill is what we are labeling “visualization” but really it is about the skill of communication.
-There are multiple ways to classify the types of visualizations out there, but for our discussion we want to talk about two general types of visualization, which are separated by who we want to read and interpret the visualization.
-The distinction we are making here is quite simple: 1) visualizing for ourselves or 2) everyone else.
+The final skill is visualization, but really it is about communication.
+There are multiple ways to classify the types of visualizations out there, but for this discussion we want to talk about two general types of visualization, which are separated by who you want to read and interpret the visualization.
+The distinction we make here is quite simple: 1) visualizing for ourselves or 2) everyone else.

-For example, Figure 2.2 shows four common plots used to diagnose the fit of a linear regression model (which we will run in Chapter 5) and let’s face it, these are quite ugly and we would not include these in our next presentation to the board of directors.
+For example, Figure 1-2 shows four common plots, which are automatically generated by R’s lm() function (for linear regression) and they are used to diagnose the fit of a linear regression model (which you’ll run in Chapter 5).
+Let’s face it, these plots are quite ugly and confusing unless you’ve learning how to read them.
+We would not include these in our next presentation to the Board of Directors.
 This type of visualization serves to provide information to the analyst while working with the data, or in this case about a data model.

+AU: Please confirm the chapter 5 reference.
+My TOC has it has “From Maps To Regression.” --John

+AR: in case you couldn’t tell, we updated the TOC after this chapter was written, but this should be chapter 5 .

-Figure 2.2 Diagnostic Plots for Regression Model of Bot Infections [FILENAME 793725c02f002]
+Figure 1-2 Diagnostic plots for regression model of bot infections [9781118793725 c02f002.eps]